3 Days in Amsterdam: The Perfect Amsterdam Itinerary

-In this Amsterdam 3 day itinerary you’ll find out the top things to see and do from the Van Gogh Museum and Royal Palace to canal cruises, city walks, and of course some excellent cafes and restaurants.
+In this Amsterdam 3 day itinerary, I’ll walk you through the best things to see and do, from the Van Gogh Museum and the Royal Palace to canal cruises, long city walks, and plenty of good food along the way.

 Disclosure: This post contains a few affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through my link.